SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Observations and Data Reduction

 \subsection{Spectroscopic Data}

-Our spectroscopic observations of SN~2022vqz covered phases from $-7.1$ to $+97.4$ days relative to its peak brightness.
-We obtained 9 spectra with the BFOSC mounted on the 2.16~m telescope of the Xinglong Observatory (XLT), 3 spectra with the Kast spectrograph\citep{miller1994kast} on the 3~m Shane reflector at Lick Observatory, 1 spectrum with the AFOSC mounted on the 1.82~m Copernico Telescope of Padova, and 1 spectrum with the YFOSC mounted on the Lijiang 2.4~m telescope \citep[LJT; ][]{2015RAA....15..918F} of Yunnan Observatories (YNAO).
-In addition, 1 spectrum was taken for the host galaxy MCG+05-03-011 with the XLT BFOSC.
-A journal of spectroscopic observations is shown in Table~\ref{tabspec}.
+Our spectroscopy of SN~2022vqz covered phases from $-7.1$ to $+97.4$ days relative to its peak brightness.
+We obtained 9 spectra with BFOSC mounted on the 2.16~m telescope of the Xinglong Observatory (XLT), 5 spectra with YFOSC mounted on the Lijiang 2.4~m telescope \citep[LJT; ][]{2015RAA....15..918F} of Yunnan Observatories (YNAO), 3 spectra with the Kast spectrograph\citep{miller1994kast} on the 3~m Shane reflector at Lick Observatory, and 1 spectrum with AFOSC mounted on the 1.82~m Copernico Telescope of Padova.
+In addition, 1 spectrum was taken of the host galaxy MCG+05-03-011 with XLT+BFOSC.
+The Lick/Kast spectra were taken with the slit oriented along the parallactic angle to minimise the effects of atmospheric dispersion \citep{1982PASP...94..715F}.
+The journal of spectroscopic observations is shown in Table~\ref{tabspec}.

 Standard \texttt{IRAF} routines were adopted for reduction of all the optical spectra taken by LJT, XLT, Lick 3~m Shane, and Padova 1.82~m Copernico telescopes, including bias, flat-field corrections, and removal of cosmic rays.
-The Copernico spectrum is reduced using a dedicated pipeline \texttt{afoscgui}.
-The wavelength scale was calibrated by arc-lamp spectra, and the fluxes were calibrated with standard stars observed on the same night at similar airmasses.
-All the spectra were further corrected for atmospheric extinction using the extinction curves obtained at each observatory, and telluric lines were also removed from the spectra.
+The Copernico spectrum is reduced using a dedicated pipeline \texttt{foscgui}\footnote{\texttt{foscgui} is a graphic user interface aimed at extracting SN spectroscopy and photometry obtained with FOSC-like instruments.
+It was developed by E. Cappellaro.
+A package description can be found at http://sngroup.oapd.inaf.it/foscgui.html .}.
+The wavelength scale was calibrated with comparison-lamp spectra, and the fluxes were calibrated with standard stars observed on the same night at similar airmasses.
+All spectra were further corrected for atmospheric extinction using the extinction curves obtained at each observatory, and telluric lines were also removed from the spectra.

-We also included two classification spectra by \cite{2022TNSCR2778....1T} and \cite{2022TNSCR2845....1M}, and one spectrum taken by Las Cumbres Observatory \citep[LCO; ][]{2013PASP..125.1031B} in our analysis.
+We also included two classification spectra from the Spectroscopic Classification of Astronomical Transients (SCAT; \citealt{2022PASP..134l4502T,2022TNSCR2778....1T}) and ZTF \citep{2022TNSCR2845....1M}, and one spectrum taken by Las Cumbres Observatory \citep[LCOGT; ][]{2013PASP..125.1031B} in our analysis.
 The spectral evolution of SN~2022vqz is shown in Figure~\ref{figspec}.